 Director of Operations

 Chelsey Palmer works with fulfilling More Smiles Wisconsin’s Medicaid billing, supply orders, care coordination, and overall, a little bit of everything.
-Chelsey arrived at MSW after she graduated with a Bachelor's degree in Public Health from UW-La Crosse when a volunteer dentist connected her with More Smiles.
+Chelsey arrived at MSW in 2020 when a volunteer dentist connected her with More Smiles.
 She had worked in dental for five years prior to starting at MSW and had just moved back to the Madison area from Wausau.
-The volunteer knew her background in dental and Public Health Education so he thought it would be a good fit for her and she loved it from the start!
-In her spare time Chelsey enjoys camping, thrifting, and quilting which she's been doing since she was seven years old.
+The volunteer knew her background in dental and Public Health Education so he thought it would be a good fit for her and he was right!
+She loved it from the start!
+In her spare time Chelsey enjoys camping, thrifting, crafting, and quilting.

-“I have worked in dental for six years now and the connections you make with people, along with the positive impact you make on peoples' lives is always the most rewarding part of being in this field.
+“I have worked in dental for a bit of time now and the connections you make with people, along with the positive impact you make on peoples’ lives is always the most rewarding part of being in this field.
 Hearing how people felt more confident in their job interviews, how they have always been afraid of the dentist and now they are not, or how they can finally go about their day because they aren't in pain is the reason a place like MSW is so important.”